top of page

 c) Listen to and obey instructions from camp staff which includes the staff of Texas Youth Camp as

-well as Forest Glen staff.
+well as Alto Frio staff.

 d) Treat others in a kind and respectful manner.